near/docs/docs/roles/integrator/exchange-integration.md

       }
       ```

-If there is not enough deposit for the storage or returned value is `null` - you should deposite more storage with the next command:
+If there is not enough deposit for the storage or returned value is `null` - you should deposit more storage with the next command:
   - using `near-cli`, don't forget to convert from yocto NEAR (yN) to NEAR (N):

     ```bash